wehs7661/ensemble_md/docs/theory.rst

 5. Correction schemes
 =====================
 For weight-updating REXEE simulations, we experimented a few correction schemes that aim to improve the convergence of the alchemical weights.
-These correction schemes include weight combination schemes (enabled by setting :code:`w_combine: True` in the input YAML file) and histogram correction schemes
-(enabled by setting :code:`hist_corr: True` in the input YAML file).
+These correction schemes include weight combination and histogram correction schemes, which can be enabled by setting :code:`w_combine: True` and :code:`hist_corr: True` in the input YAML file, respectively.
 While there has not been evidence showing that these correction schemes could improve the weight convergence in REXEE simulations (as discussed in our paper [Hsu2024]_), we still provide these options for users to experiment with.
 In the following sections, we elaborate on the details of these correction schemes.